turulomio/devicesinlan/README.rst

 `pip install devicesinlan`

-If you want to create a Desktop shortcut to launch Xulpymoney you must write:
+If you want to create a Desktop shortcut to launch Xulpymoney you must write in a console:

 `devicesinlan.exe --shortcuts-create`